Dear UD Community,

 I acknowledge that my individual effort and that of every other person on campus contributes to the likelihood of UD remaining open for this semester.
 I agree to do my part to promote the common good and well-being of my friends, colleagues, and the UD community by staying true to my Groundhog Pledge.

-Health Center expansion: The Health Center is being expanded into the Campus Ministry space to accommodate students sick with COVID-19.
+Health Center expansion: The Health Center will remain in the campus ministry space to accommodate COVID-19 testing and students sick with COVID-19.

-Health Center supplies: The Health Center will maintain a stock of masks available to all members of the University community.
+Health Center supplies: The Health Center will maintain a stock of masks available to students.

 Health Center services: The Health Center will continue to provide health services for all UD students.
-Telehealth measures and mobile health apps will be deployed for students to obtain health and counseling assistance and to make medical appointments for all illnesses--COVID-19 and non-COVID-19 related illness.
-The Health Center will hire additional medical technicians and work with Dallas County Health and Human Services to assist with essential services and contact tracing for the duration of the fall semester.
+The Health Center has hired additional medical technicians and will work with the Dallas County Health and Human Services to assist with essential services and contact tracing for the duration of the Spring semester.

-Contact tracing: The University will promptly identify and isolate potentially infectious individuals and implement a contact tracing protocol.
+Contact tracing: The University will promptly isolate COVID-19 positive individuals and implement a contact tracing protocol to identify potentially infected individuals.
 People who have been exposed to someone who tests positive for COVID-19 will be contacted immediately and will be asked to quarantine.

-Residential Student with COVID-19: If a student is diagnosed with COVID-19, he/she will be isolated in a designated space on campus, or in overflow space off-campus.
+Student with COVID-19: If a residential student is diagnosed with COVID-19, he/she will be isolated in a designated space on campus, or in overflow space off-campus.
+If a commuter student is diagnosed with COVID-19, he/she will be asked to isolate in his/her own home, and given instructions on how to do so.
 The student’s parents/family will be contacted immediately.
-Meals and health care services will be provided while the student is isolated.
-Students who are isolated with COVID-19 will be closely monitored to ensure their needs are being met and to monitor their recovery process.
-For symptomatic cases, re-entry into campus life will be permitted after at least 3 days have passed since recovery (resolution of fever without use of fever-reducing medications, improved respiratory symptoms), and at least 10 days have passed since COVID-19 symptoms first appeared.
-For asymptomatic cases, re-entry into campus life will be permitted 14 days after the positive test date, only if the student has a negative COVID-19 test result at the end of the 14 day period.
+Meals and health care services (including assessment of mental health) will be provided while the student is isolated.
+Additionally, contactless laundry services will be provided to the students.
+Re-entry into campus life will occur after at least 3 days have passed since recovery (resolution of fever without use of fever-reducing medications, improved respiratory symptoms), and at least 10 days have passed since COVID-19 symptoms first appeared.

 Phased Plan for Closing Campus: We will have a phased plan for closing down various aspects of campus life should the need arise due to an increased incidence of COVID-19.